<img alt="" src="https://www.innovative-astute.com/798244.png" style="display:none;">

 Written by Rachel Massey

-In the UK, Politicians have recognised how the recent upheaval has affected sales in particular and have established the All-Party Parliamentary Group (APPG) for Professional Sales in association with industry body, the Institute of Sales Professionals (ISP).
-They want to address these challenges specifically in sales by improving the status of the profession and building recognition of the needs for the UK economy of building strong commercial skills.
+The Government want to address the challenges specifically faced by those in sales by improving the status of the profession and building recognition of the needs for the UK economy to build strong commercial skills.

 So, whether you need to train and retrain existing staff or find new talent to fill sales roles which have changed significantly in a short period, you will be looking to create an attractive and professional environment – offering learning for anyone at any stage of their career and building support for continued capability improvement into the heart of your sales department.